monzo/response/docs/slack_app_config.md

 # Configuring your Slack app

 The steps here outline how to complete the Slack side setup for Response.
-The app will need to be running, and accesible on a public domain to complete these steps as Slack validates the URL before it'll accept the change.
+The app will need to be running, and accessible on a public domain to complete these steps as Slack validates the URL before it'll accept the change.

 ## Slash Command